Flutterwave/AndroidSDK/CustomUiImplementation.md

 </details>

 ### Card Save Feature
-For Card transactions, if you would like to implement the card saving feature, make your calling class implement the `SavedCardListener`, then pass this as an argument to the constructor of `CardPaymentManager`.
-You can also set the savedCardListener using `CardPaymentManager.setSavedCardsListener`.
+For Card transactions, if you would like to implement the card saving feature, make your calling class implement the `SavedCardListener`, then pass `this` as an argument to the constructor of `CardPaymentManager`.
+You can also set the savedCardListener using `CardPaymentManager.setSavedCardsListener(this)`.
 * To save a card, call `CardPaymentManager.saveCard()` after a card payment is successful (before starting another payment).
 * To fetch the user's saved cards, use `CardPaymentManager.fetchSavedCards(boolean)`.
 * To delete a saved card, use `CardPaymentManager.deleteSavedCard(cardHash)`.